arusso/CASAuth/README.md

 Assuming a working CAS system, installation should take under 15 minutes.
 Assume $WIKI is the directory for your wiki.

-1 Create folder $WIKI/extensions/CASAuth/
+1 Create folder $WIKI/extensions/CASAuth/<br />
-2 Download this source code into that directory
+2 Download this source code into that directory<br />
-3 Download the [https://wiki.jasig.org/display/CASC/phpCAS phpCAS] extension and extract it to the folder $WIKI/extensions/CASAuth/CAS/
+3 Download the [https://wiki.jasig.org/display/CASC/phpCAS phpCAS] extension and extract it to the folder $WIKI/extensions/CASAuth/CAS/<br />
 4 Add the following lines to your LocalSettings.php
 <pre>
 require_once( "$IP/extensions/CASAuth/CASAuth.php" );
 casSetup();
 </pre>
-5 In the $WIKI/extensions/CASAuth/ directory, copy the CASAuthSettings.php.template file to CASAuthSettings.php and modify it for your environment.
+5 In the $WIKI/extensions/CASAuth/ directory, copy the CASAuthSettings.php.template file to CASAuthSettings.php and modify it for your environment.<br />
-6 You should now have working CAS authentication for your wiki!
+6 You should now have working CAS authentication for your wiki!<br />

 Credits
 -------